Anthony Nwakaeme

-Anthony Nnaduzor "Tony" Nwakaeme (born 21 March 1989) is a Nigerian professional footballer who currently plays as a left winger for Turkish club Trabzonspor.
+Anthony Nnaduzor "Tony" Nwakaeme (born 21 March 1989) is a Nigerian professional footballer who plays as a left winger.

 Club career

-In 2008 Tony played for Kristianstad BoIS, a lower division team.
-He was already then a very solid player with outstanding skills.
+In 2008, Tony played for Kristianstad BoIS, a lower division team.
 He didn’t get signed by Kristianstad.
 He also stayed with his trainer at his home, who helped him when he got sick.

 Arieșul Turda

 Anthony Nwakaeme began his career in 2010 at Romanian club Arieșul Turda of the Second Division, on loan from Universitatea Cluj.
 He played eight games and scored five goals.

 Universitatea Cluj

 In January 2011, he returned to Universitatea Cluj and his most productive season came in 2011–12, when he appeared in 28 matches and scored seven goals.

 Petrolul Ploiești

 In the 2012–13 season, he spent the first half at Petrolul Ploiești, playing just three matches.

 Return to Universitatea Cluj

 In February 2013, he returned to Universitatea Cluj and appeared in ten matches and scored two goals.